Kietpawpan/eTracking/README.md

 ## Algorithm
-Design the tracking system, allowing the user to use an User ID to search for status associated with that ID.
-Tracking System consists of three Google sheets:
+Tracking system allows the user to key his or her User ID to search for infomation associated with that ID.
+Tracking System consists of three Google sheets in one workbook.

+###1.
+User interface
-User interface, where the search box and result box exist.
+where the search box and the output box exist.
 ```
 Set SearchBox = C5
-Set Result = C7
+Set Output= C7
 ```

 First, get the position of the User ID in column A (User ID database) that matches the User ID typed in C5.